romainl/idiomatic-vimrc/README.md

 ## SUGGESTED MINIMAL SETTINGS FOR PROGRAMMING

 How you customise your tools is entirely dependant on a) what you use them for and b) how well you know them, so YMMV.
-In that spirit, the settings below are only suggestions, based on what the author would do if he had to work on a new machine for a couple of hours.
+In that spirit, the settings below are only suggestions, based on what the author would do if he had to work on a new machine for a couple of hours and didn't feel like installing his full config.

     " Enabling filetype support provides filetype-specific indenting, " syntax highlighting, omni-completion and other useful settings.